aliarabbasi5155/RaspberryPhone/README.md

 `SendMessage.py` --> To send messages to others

-`ReceiveMessage` --> To receive messages from others
+`ReceiveMessage.py` --> To receive messages from others